apache/druid/docs/tutorials/tutorial-transform.md

 * `animal`: prepends "super-" to the values in the `animal` column using the [`TEXTCAT`](../querying/sql-functions.md/#textcat) function.
 Note that it only ingests the transformed data.
 * `triple-number`: multiplies the `number` column by three and stores the results in a column named `triple-number`.
 Note that the query ingests both the original and the transformed data.

-Additionally, the `WHERE` clause applies the following three OR clauses so that the query only ingests the rows where at least one of the following conditions are `true`:
+Additionally, the `WHERE` clause applies the following three OR operators so that the query only ingests the rows where at least one of the following conditions is `true`:

-* `TEXTCAT('super-', "animal")` value matches "super-mongoose"
+* `TEXTCAT('super-', "animal")` matches "super-mongoose"
-* `location` value matches 3
+* `location` matches 3
-* `'number' * 3` value matches 300
+* `number` matches 100

 ## Query the transformed data